jsirois/dev-cmd/README.md

          [default: {markers.python_version} (currently 3.12)]
 ```

+If you'd like to hide a command from being listed, define it as a table and include a
+`hidden = true` entry.

 ### Tasks

 Tasks are defined in their own table and compose two or more commands to implement some larger task.